CSCfi/csc-user-guide/docs/apps/vasp.md

 ## Available

-See available VASP versions in mahti.csc.fi with command
+See available VASP versions in with command

 ```console
 module avail vasp